 McLennan County has historically placed a large significance on developing a favorable mix between urban and rural amenities.
 For example, Waco is a fantastic city for people of all ages.
-Cameron Park is the second largest urban park in the country, behind only New York City’s Central Park.
-It includes the Cameron Park Zoo.
+Cameron Park at 416 acres and located near the Brazos River is one of the nicest urban parks in the state.
+It includes the Cameron Park Zoo and many trails.
 Many cultural amenities can be found in and around Waco, from the Waco Symphony Orchestra to the Mayborn Museum and Dr. Pepper Museum & Free Enterprise Institute.
 The Lake Waco reservoir is located on the western edge of Waco and offers numerous outdoor and leisure opportunities.

 Click on the cities within McLennan County for more information: